chef/chef-web-docs/content/definitions.md

 -   Don't support `why-run` mode
 -   Can't report to Chef Automate
 -   Cannot be tested with ChefSpec
--   There are known issues with the definition parameters hash where certain names (e.g. 'timeout') will not work.
+-   There are known issues with the definition parameters hash where certain names, `timeout` for example, will not work.
 These issues will not be fixed.

 ## Syntax